RagnarB83/ash-documentation/docs/molcrys.rst

    :width: 600

+Here we will only do the cluster setup and the charge-iteration.
-A Python script should be created and then Ash  **molcrys** functionality should be imported.
+A Python script should be created and then the **ASH** and MOLCRYS modules should be imported.

-The script should then actually just call one function, called **molcrys** at the bottom of the script:
+The script should then just call one function, called **molcrys** at the bottom of the script:

 .. code-block:: python

     Cluster = molcrys(cif_file=cif_file, fragmentobjects=fragmentobjects, theory=ORCAcalc,
         numcores=numcores, clusterradius=sphereradius, chargemodel=chargemodel, shortrangemodel=shortrangemodel)

+Calling **molcrys** will create the cluster and return a Cluster object that can be used directly (also written to disk).
-This is the only function of this script but as we can see, there are a number of arguments to be provided.
+This is the only function of this script but as we can see, there are a number of keyword arguments, with values that are variables of multiple types.
 It is usually more convenient to define first the necessary variables in multiple lines above this command.
 In the full script, seen below, a number of variables are defined, following standard Python syntax.

-Ash-specific functionality is the creation of the ORCAcalc object (instance of the Ash ORCATheory class), the creation of mainfrag and counterfrag1 objects (instances of Ash Fragmenttype class).
+**ASH**-specific variables is the creation of the ORCAcalc object (instance of the **ASH** ORCATheory class), the creation of mainfrag and counterfrag1 objects (instances of **ASH** Fragmenttype class).
 The variables are then passed as keyword arguments to the  **molcrys** function at the bottom of the script.

 .. code-block:: python